[Click below to listen to an audio version of this story.]

 You are in control.

 Your metabolic fitness level is not a predetermined trait, it’s a description of your current state: constantly in flux and always modifiable.
-With real time metabolic feedback and insights, you can make simple, informed decisions each day that can improve the metrics that define your metabolic health and fitness.
-Your data is the evidence.
+You can make simple, informed decisions each day that can improve the metrics that define your metabolic health.